mca91/ITEWR_DC_Course/chapter2.md

 In this exercise, you will visualize some of the results from the last exercise.

-Start by drawing a visually appealing plot of observations with the folling code chunk:
+Start by drawing a visually appealing plot of observations based on the following code chunk:

 ```{r}
 plot(x = ??? , y = ???,